MicrosoftDocs/power-automate-docs/articles/desktop-flows/edit-desktop.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](../includes/cc-preview-features-expect-changes.md)]

-Image recognition in UI flows is a preview feature and currently available when recording a remote computer through the Remote Desktop Connection (RDC) app.
+Image recognition in Windows recorder (V1) is a preview feature and currently available when recording a remote computer through the Remote Desktop Connection (RDC) app.